simonlindgren/jupyterhub-configuration/README.md

 ### 5. Starting and re-starting the hub
 Use `screen` to set up the server as a session that will continue running when closing terminal.

+Note that `jupyterhub` must be run in the same directory where `jupyterhub_config.py` is.

 ```
 screen -S jupyterhub
+cd /etc/jupyterhub
-jupyterhub --config /etc/jupyterhub_config.py
+jupyterhub
 ```
-Note that `jupyterhub` must be run in the same directory where `jupyterhub_config.py` is.

 Exit the `screen` session by ctrl+A+D.